brunosccosta/shipper/docs/api-reference/plumbing/traffic-target.rst

 ``.spec.weight``
 ================

 ``weight`` specifies the desired traffic weight for this *Release* in the cluster where the *TrafficTarget* object lives.
 The Traffic controller calculates the correct traffic ratio for this *Release* by summing weights from all *TrafficTarget* objects available.
+This allows Shipper to support a scenario in the future where multiple releases are serving traffic simultaneously.

 .. literalinclude:: ../../examples/traffictarget.yaml
     :language: yaml